Jack Crook: Junior season

 In his junior season, Crook averaged 6.7 points, 5.6 rebounds and 1.6 assist per game.
 Early in January 2015, Crook scored a season high 19 points together with 3 rebounds and 1 assist against CSU Fullerton.

 Senior season

 As a senior, Crook has started all thirty-two games, averaging 10.1 points 6.0 rebounds and 1.9 assist per game.
 On 6 December, Crook scored his career high 22 points against Mississippi Valley State and later tied it, together with 10 rebounds on 18 February against UT Rio Grande Valley.

 Professional career

 Europe

 Following his graduation from Seattle University, Crook signed his first professional contract with CB Agustinos Eras of the Spanish LEB Plata.
 On 8 October 2016 he scored a season-high 26 points with 14 rebounds against CB Zamora.
 Crook also grabbed a season-high 17 rebounds together with 15 points against CB L'Hospitalet.
 He averaged 9.9 points, 9.5 rebounds and 0.6 assist at the end of 2016–17 season.

 On 26 January 2018 Crook signed for Manchester Giants for the remainder of the 2017–2018 season.

+In August 2025 he started working for Ste Bell.